 - Pay attention to your prostate and get treatment for any issues, especially if you’re over the age of 60.

 It’s so easy for men to feel like they’re alone in their UTI battle.
 But the truth is, UTIs aren’t just a women’s issue.
 The more we talk openly about UTIs in men, the easier it will be for them to prevent infections long-term.

-That’s why we created the YOUtiva support group.
+That’s why we created the Utiva Community group.
 This is a safe space where you can talk to other men about UTI pain, causes, and prevention.
 Plus, get helpful tips and tools from doctors and UTI experts.
 Join now!